 I am an Artist and Shuttle-Tatted Lace designer.
 My fiber art designs are handmade and original, created in my home studio.
 I am a wildflower hunter, tea drinker, and intractable suicide headache survivor, taking life one day at a time.

-This is my little space in the world to sell my work, talk about the joys of designing, my life challenged by a disability, and the people and activities that amuse me.
+This is my little space in the world to talk about the joys of designing and creating, my life challenged by a disability, and the people and activities that amuse me.

 Well, there has been no way to retrieve the 1000 or so photos that I lost when my computer fried up.
 The flash drive I store them on fried up as well.
 So this is just a note to everyone out there storing valuable info on flash drives…back up your backup.